meghdut1996/Building-and-Deploying-a-Bengalore-house-price-prediction-model/README.md

 ## Steps
 >* Train Model
 >* Export the model
->* Create a LOCAL REST API with FLASK web server
+>* Create a LOCAL REST API by using FLASK web framework.
->* Commit Code into github
+>* Commit Code into github repository.
 >* Link the github repository to heroku Account
 >* Deploy the model into heroku
 >* Web App is ready